 When I switched to online gaming in the early days, still in the 90s, I soon found someone else using the same name and rather than let it get confusing I decided to use a different name.
 Something that would be unique.
 I thought for a while, and thought how my blog back then was my AOL handle - Thrawn40000.
 The Thrawn part was named after a Star Wars character, and the 40,000 was in reference to Warhammer 40,000 - two of my biggest interests at the time.

-So it seemed to me like a Star Wars themed handle would be a good idea, something better know; but I couldn't just be "jedi" - it'd already be used by other people.
+So it seemed to me like a Star Wars themed handle would be a good idea, something better though; but I couldn't just be "jedi" - it'd already be used by other people.
 To make it unique I wanted a number.
 When it comes to the world of online it's recommended you don't use any personally identifiable information.
 I didn't particularly care, so I used 58.
 The 58 had two meanings: it was the house number I lived at during this time, and is also my birthday in US date format.
-So there it was - I had a new handle to use.
+So there it was - I had a new handle to use